bjrichards/nvenergy-usage-plotter/README.md

 ## Description
 This application reads in the raw csv data from an NV Energy usage request data dump and outputs a bar chart of usage and the csv data used in the chart.

-The output data differs from input since the data is grouped by day and the number of columns are reduced.
+The output data differs from input since the data is grouped by the user chosen period grouping and the number of columns are reduced.

 ## Usage